According to Google, a webinar is a "seminar conducted over the Internet." While that webinar definition is true, a webinar is more than that.

 If you've been wondering, "are webinars live," here's your answer.
 There are two different types of webinars:

 - Pre-recorded webinars.
-Pre-recorded webinars have already taken place and are usually offered as a replay, which means the audience can't participate in a live chat nor can they get their questions answered.
-However, with a pre-recorded webinar, you can offer several replay times to allow anyone to register and view it at a time that’s convenient for them.
+Pre-recorded webinars have already taken place and are usually offered as a replay.
+This means the audience can't take part in a live chat nor can they get their questions answered.
+With a pre-recorded webinar, you can offer several replay times to allow anyone to register and view it at a time that’s convenient for them.